Build Small, Scale Smart

 result = agent_executor.invoke({"messages": ["Compare CRM tools"]})

-Keep it boring.
-Start with a Single-Agent Architecture (one system prompt, simple tools, logging).
-Move to Multi-Agent (splitting roles into Planner, Researcher, Writer like in AutoGen) only when the single agent's context window becomes cognitively overloaded.
+Implement a Single-Agent Architecture (one system prompt, simple tools, logging) initially.
+Scale to Multi-Agent (Auto-Gen style planner/researcher splits) only when the single agent's context window overloads.

 /* Example of a strictly defined Tool Schema (OpenAI Function Calling) */